Christian-Skilar/Christian-Skilar/README.md

 - Done with my Front-end development study at Noroff summer 2021.

-- My strongest sides for sure are HTML, CSS/SASS and some JS. love creating cool and fun web designs, but need some moore experience, looking for work as a junior developer.
-Have some experience in react. doing some .NET and C# courses through microsoft. also have some skills in design programs like figma and adobe XD.
+- My strongest sides for sure are HTML, CSS/SASS, JS and React.js, Usin moore and more Tailwind for styling. love creating cool and fun web designs, but need some moore experience, looking for work as a junior developer.
+- Doing some .NET and C# courses through microsoft.
+- Also have some skills in design programs like figma and adobe XD.

 - 📫 Reach me at cskilbredl.1993@gmail.com
+- Visit my Portfolio Page: https://larsen-portfolio.netlify.app/